| | |

 matrix metalloproteinases (MMP5), an amino acid transporter

 across membranes, precursor of taurine.
+Therapeutic uses: ageing,

 AIDS, allergies, asthma, bronchitis, burns, chemical